Jeremiah Coghlan: Dutton

 On 26 January 1796 the Dutton, which was transporting troops to the West Indies, ran aground under the citadel in Plymouth with almost 500 men, women and children still on board.
 A crowd gathered and watched helpless as the ship lay stricken.
 Due to the raging storm no boats dared to venture out, but this did not deter Coghlan, aged just 16, from plunging into the raging sea with a rope tied around his body.
 Although at great risk of being dashed to pieces on the rocks, he was successful in saving several lives.
 When he was unable to continue swimming, he found a boat and volunteers to man it, and proceeded to save a total of about 50 people.

-In the meantime Captain Pellew had managed to board the vessel and was restoring order amongst the chaos.
-Spurred on by this spectacle of bravery, Coghlan, along with Mr Edsell (signal Midshipman to the port admiral), managed to obtain a boat from the Barbican, row out to the Dutton, and bring their boat alongside.
+In the meantime Captain Edward Pellew had managed to board the vessel and was restoring order amongst the chaos.
+Spurred on by this spectacle of bravery, Coghlan, along with Mr. Edsell (signal midshipman to the port admiral), managed to obtain a boat from the Barbican, row out to Dutton, and bring their boat alongside her.
 It was Coghlan who managed to secure the Duttons lifeline.
 This enabled hawsers to be rigged with cradles for hauling people ashore one by one.
-In the end only fifteen lives were lost.
+In the end only 15 lives were lost.

 "Soon after Sir Edward reached the wreck, a small boat belonging to an Irish brig came to alongside, with two persons who greatly assisted him in this work of benevolence.
 One of these young men was the mate, whom Captain Pellew on the following day received into his own ship, and thenceforward became his steady friend and patron.
 It is almost unnecessary to add, that this officer is now Captain Coghlan, R.N."